openlibhums/memory-alpha/content/support/analytics/google-analytics-placeholder.md

 title: Google analytics
 # Google analytics

-**WIP**
+Allows you to measure activity on your web pages.

 - About Google analytics
-- If no Google analytics, where to get.
-Link to GA page.
+- Link to GA page
-- GA 3 vs 4
 - If issues, send email to support.

 Found through either general settings -> scroll down